Shahtoosh: History

 Under Emperor Akbar, the imperial wardrobe began to utilize Tus or Shahtoos on a large scale.
 It was the costliest, warmest and most delicate shawl.
-It was so soft to pass through a finger ring.
+It was soft enough to pass through a finger ring.
 Its natural colours were black, white and red.
 It is said that Akbar once gave orders for the white to be dyed into red, but the shawl did not take the colour of the dye.
 People began to use it simply in its natural colours.